devDucks/astroarch/README.md

 https://github.com/devDucks/astroarch/assets/4163222/a935b491-5b7a-444d-9f89-a01a279063de

-If you want to use the terminal list first the available timezone with `timedatecl list-timezones` and then set the right one with `tsudo timedatectl set-timezone Foo/Bar` where Foo/Bar is something like `Europe/Rome`
+If you want to use the terminal list first the available timezone with `timedatecl list-timezones` and then set the right one with `sudo timedatectl set-timezone Foo/Bar` where Foo/Bar is something like `Europe/Rome`

 Do not forget to set the right timezone!